 • She took the arrow so her team wouldn’t get in trouble.

-Other ways to say: Took the blame, protected others
+Other ways to say: Took the blame, protected others, fell on the sword

 10. Miss the mark